Entrées par

 • Silicon nitride: 80–95 W/m·K

-By contrast, FR4 PCBs typically offer thermal conductivity of only a few W/m·K. Moreover, FR4 boards require an additional insulation layer to help dissipate heat, whereas ceramic PCBs are inherently excellent insulators, with insulation resistance reaching ≥10¹⁴ Ω·cm.
+By contrast, FR4 PCBs typically offer thermal conductivity of only a few W/m·K. De plus, FR4 boards require an additional insulation layer to help dissipate heat, whereas ceramic PCBs are inherently excellent insulators, with insulation resistance reaching ≥10¹⁴ Ω·cm.

 3. Differences in Cost and Production Lead Time

 Ceramic PCBs are significantly more expensive and have longer lead times compared to FR4 boards.
-While an FR4 prototype may cost only a few hundred RMB and be completed within 24 hours, a ceramic PCB prototype could cost several thousand RMB and typically takes 10–15 days for production.
+While an FR4 prototype may cost only a few hundred RMB and be completed within 24 heures, a ceramic Prototype PCB could cost several thousand RMB and typically takes 10–15 days for production.

 4. Differences in Performance Advantages